Learn what these terms mean, what actions fall under each category, and how they can affect your site.

 As far as updates go, seasoned marketing pros know that the algorithm is changing and evolving almost constantly.
 These changes are usually implemented to help searchers get the most accurate results for their searches.
 These updates are also implemented to combat various black hat techniques, which is why leveraging them could cause your ranking to tank during the next surprise update.

-Note: While black hat techniques are found to be unethical, they’re not against any law from a legal standpoint.
+Note: While black hat techniques are found to be unethical, they’re generally not against any law from a legal standpoint.

 What is grey hat SEO?